jotego/jtcores/cores/aliens/README.md

 The PALs were dumped by Caius and are published [here](https://wiki.pldarchive.co.uk/index.php?title=Aliens).
 They can be found in the _doc_ folder and follow the GAL16V8 format.

+The video chips were reversed engineering by Furrtek and published [here](https://github.com/furrtek/VGChips/tree/master/Konami)

 ## Video

 - Pixel clock 12MHz